bluenote-1577/floria/README.md

 ### Read output ``results/contig/*_reads/``

 The reads in each haplotig can be found in either the `long_reads` or `short_reads` folder, depending on which type of read is used.
-Note that fastq files in these folders are trimmed to lie within an interval and thus differ from the original reads.
-This is done so that all reads in a haplotig fall within an interval on the genome and do not extend past the interval.

 ### Debugging